1. Home

 What is driving instructor insurance?

-Driving instructor insurance is required if you want to be a driving instructor.
+Driving instructor insurance is vital if you want to be a driving instructor.
 It covers the instructor, plus any learner drivers, when they're driving the car.

 Starting your own business as a driving instructor can be incredibly rewarding.
 You could safely teach the next generation of drivers an important life skill, and ensure they're confident in driving on the road.

-But getting insured to teach inexperienced drivers requires some preparation and hard work.
-Rounding up quotes from insurers who cover dual-control cars and approved instructors can be time-consuming.
+But getting insured to teach inexperienced drivers requires preparation and hard work.
+Comparing quotes from insurers who cover dual-control cars and approved instructors can be time-consuming.

 Specialised driving school insurance can provide the right level of cover, which is essential in getting your business up and running as quickly as possible.